 Hootsuite is an invaluable time-saving tool for marketing.
 It is a central platform for sending and, more importantly, scheduling posts for a variety of social media, including Facebook, Twitter, and LinkedIn.
 Not only can you quickly and easily schedule these posts, but you can view important live feeds from each channel right there on Hootsuite’s dashboard.

-Remote working can be lonely and keeping contact with other team members who may be based in a central commercial property is not only essential for collaboration, but also for your sanity.
+Remote working can be lonely and keeping contact with other team members is not only essential for collaboration, but also for your sanity.
+Be sure to use video where you can so you have some face to face and eye contact with people in your team and social circle.

-Skype is an obvious choice for keeping in touch, especially with the ability to create group conversations.
-With a couple of quick alt+tabs, you can make a comment about how good your coffee is or ask a question and be right back to work in a few seconds.
-Free video or voice calls are its main source of usefulness though.
+Skype or Skype for Business is an obvious choice for keeping in touch, especially with the ability to create group conversations.
+With a couple of quick taps on the keyboard, you can make a comment about how good your coffee is or ask a question and be right back to work in a few seconds.
+Free video or voice calls and file and screen sharing are its main source of usefulness.

 Slack is a communications platform that allows private and public messaging and sharing within your team, but also takes other sharing and communication channels (like Dropbox and Twitter) and bundles them together to allow you to do pretty much everything from one place.